eldipa/book-of-gehn/posts/container/2022-02-01-Fix-Ownership-of-Files-in-a-Mounted-Volume.md

 For example, let's pick `1201` for the UID and `1224` for the group.

-We can check this running `grep` and getting a 0 response which means that the id was not found (so it is not used)
+We can check this running `grep` and getting a 0 response that means that the id was not found (so it is not used)

 ```shell